-The 2018 New Mexico Master Gardener Conference has planned a Garden Tour of three local gardens.
+The 2018 New Mexico Master Gardeners Conference has planned a Garden Tour of three local gardens.

 Of course we have many other wonderful gardens in the Sandoval/Bernalillo counties area that our attendees and their guests might enjoy on their own time.
 Please see our Local Gardens web page if you would like to visit additional gardens in our area on your own.

 - Desert Oasis Teaching Gardens